Kool-Aid Man: In popular culture

 American artist David Hammons used Kool-Aid and incorporated a stamp of the Kool-Aid Man for a piece that hung in the Museum of Modern Art in New York City.

-The Kool-Aid Man appeared as a supporting character on the animated television show Family Guy, and in more prominent appearances, The Simpsons and Robot Chicken.
-He is also a playable character in Family Guy: The Quest for Stuff.
+The Kool-Aid Man is a recurring character on the animated series Family Guy.

 In May 2016, the Kool-Aid Man appeared in a television commercial for the American insurance company Progressive, voiced again by Brock Powell.

-In December 2018, the Kool-Aid Man appeared with rapper Lil Jon in his Christmas song, "All I Really Want for Christmas".
-As of January 2023, the video has 4.3 million views, 73,000 likes and 3,088 comments on YouTube.
+In December 2018, the Kool-Aid Man appeared with rapper Lil Jon in his Christmas song "All I Really Want for Christmas".
+As of April 2024, the video has more than million views.
 Critical reception was positive.
 Fast Company called it "epic and bonkers".
-Entertainment Weekly said, "Lil Jon has given us all a true gift".
-Billboard called it "the greatest Christmas song of all time".
-The Houston Chronicle said, "you have to see this".
+Entertainment Weekly said: "Lil Jon has given us all a true gift".
+Billboard named it "the greatest Christmas song of all time".
+The Houston Chronicle called it a must-see.

-In a Super Bowl LIV TV ad in 2020, he, alongside Mr. Clean, appeared in a commercial for fellow Kraft Heinz product Planters, shown as an attendee of the funeral of Mr. Peanut.
+In a Super Bowl LIV commercial in 2020, Kool-Aid Man, alongside Mr. Clean, appeared in a commercial for fellow Kraft Heinz product Planters, shown as an attendee of the funeral of Mr. Peanut.
 His tears end up causing a new, baby Mr. Peanut to grow from the ground.

+In January 2024, Bring Me the Horizon released the single "Kool-Aid".
+An edited depiction of the Kool-Aid Man appears as the cover art for the single.

+In February 2025, Instacart had a commercial played at Super Bowl LIX that featured the Kool-Aid Man and other mascots such as Mr. Clean, Chester Cheetah, Pillsbury Doughboy, Isaiah Mustafa and more running to a house which later at the end being turned into the mascots products.

+In 2025, in the first season of the Seth Rogen comedy series The Studio, a Kool-Aid movie is the main turningpoint of the whole season, where it also deals with expectations and the making of such a movie where even the concerns over ethnic stereotypes cause problems for the team at Continental Studios when it comes to casting the Kool-Aid Man.

 Reception

-Time magazine included the Kool-Aid Man on a list of the "Top 10 Creepiest Product Mascots", saying, "Our biggest gripe with Kool-Aid Man: Why did he have to cause such a mess every time he entered the scene?"
+Time magazine included the Kool-Aid Man on a list of the "Top 10 Creepiest Product Mascots", saying: "Our biggest gripe with Kool-Aid Man: Why did he have to cause such a mess every time he entered the scene?"